zakupower/Audio-Cutter/README.md

 * Cut - data class for cuts
 * AudioCutter - interface for audio cutters
 * WavCutter - implementation for the AudioCutter interface
+* AudioFile - separates the external lib from the app
+* AudioFileSaver - used to save all the cuts